hasmin1234/Atliq-Hardware-Company-Sales-Insights_Power-BI-Project/README.md

 1.Premium Stores is the top customer of Atliq having purchase quantity of 2,79,000,revenue and profit margin are 44.97M and 1.1M rupees.
 2.Top 5 Atliq customers are Premium Stores,Nixon,Electricalsara Stores,Electricalsopedia Stores and Excel Stores.
 _**Product Analysis**_
-1.Product_code 090,293,237,245 and 265 are the top products.
+1.Product_code 090, 293, 237, 245 and 265 are 5 top products.
-2.There are more than 10 products whose sales quantity is are very less.
+2.There are more than 10 products whose sales quantity are very less.
 __RECOMMENDATION__
 ➡️ Invest in product development for underperforming products to enhance their competitiveness and market appeal.